onsigntv/apps/docs/USERCONF.md

 ### Type `color`

 Allows the user to choose a color.
 It will be rendered as a color picker.
-Color values are always in HEX format e.g. `#000000` for black or `#FF0000` for pure red.
+Color values picked *without* an opacity value will be in HEX format e.g. `#000000` for black or `#FF0000` for pure red.
+Color values picked *with* an opacity value will be in RGBA format e.g. `rgba(255, 255, 255, 0)` for white or `rga(0, 255, 0, 0.5)` for a semi-transparent blue.
 It will become a string template variable.
 You can tweak this value with one of the available [color manipulation functions](#additional-functions).

 This type supports the `__config__` functions `js` parameter, if set to `True`, its value will be accessible through the [`window.appConfig`](JSBRIDGE.md#app-configuration-object-api) object.